amarula/chatgpt-code-review-gerrit-plugin/README.md

   inviting further discussion.
 If activated, it marks ChatGPT's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved, inviting further discussion.
 If activated, it marks ChatGPT's inline comments as resolved.
-- `taskSpecificAssistants`: In `stateful` mode, this option allows for dividing the Patch Set review between two specialized assistants: one focused to the Patch's code and another to the commit message.
-When this option is set to false (default value), the Patch Set review is unified into one single request processed by one assistant instructed for both tasks.

-  **NOTE**: Enabling this feature may result in duplicate requests to ChatGPT, potentially increasing the usage costs of the OpenAI API.
-- `votingMinScore`: The lowest possible score that can be given to a Patch Set (Default value: -1).
-- `votingMaxScore`: The highest possible score that can be given to a Patch Set (Default value: +1).
+- `enableMessageDebugging`: This setting controls the activation of debugging functionalities through messages (default value is false).
+When set to true, it enables commands and options like `--debug` for users as well as the Dynamic Configuration commands.

+### Optional Parameters Specific to Stateless Mode

+- `gptFullFileReview`: Enabled by default.
+Activating this option sends both unchanged lines and changes to ChatGPT for review, offering additional context information.
+Deactivating it (set to false) results in only the changed lines being submitted for review.
+- `gptStreamOutput`: The default value is false.
+Whether the response is expected in stream output mode or not.
 - `ignoreResolvedChatGptComments`: Determines if resolved comments from ChatGPT should be disregarded.
 The default setting is true, which means resolved ChatGPT comments are not used for generating new comments or identifying duplicate content.
 If set to false, resolved ChatGPT comments are factored into these processes.
 - `ignoreOutdatedInlineComments`: Determines if inline comments made on non-latest Patch Sets should be disregarded.
 By default, this is set to false, meaning all inline comments are used for generating new responses and identifying repetitions.
 If enabled (true), inline comments from previous Patch Sets are excluded from these considerations.
-- `enableMessageDebugging`: This setting controls the activation of debugging functionalities through messages (default value is false).
-When set to true, it enables commands and options like `--debug` for users as well as the Dynamic Configuration commands.
+- `maxReviewLines`: The default value is 1000.
+This sets a limit on the number of lines of code included in the review.
+- `maxReviewFileSize`: Set with a default value of 10000, this parameter establishes a cap on the file size that can be included in reviews.

+### Optional Parameters Specific to Stateful Mode

+- `taskSpecificAssistants`: This option allows for dividing the Patch Set review between two specialized assistants: one focused to the Patch's code and another to the commit message.
+When this option is set to false (default value), the Patch Set review is unified into one single request processed by one assistant instructed for both tasks.

+  **NOTE**: Enabling this feature may result in duplicate requests to ChatGPT, potentially increasing the usage costs of the OpenAI API.
-- `forceCreateAssistant`: In Stateful mode, forces the creation of a new assistant with each request instead of only when configuration settings change or Changes are merged.
+- `forceCreateAssistant`: Forces the creation of a new assistant with each request instead of only when configuration settings change or Changes are merged.

-  **NOTE**: This option may increase OpenAI API usage and should be used for **testing or debugging purposes only**.
+  **NOTE**: Enabling this feature may increase OpenAI API usage and should be used for **testing or debugging purposes only**.

-#### Optional Parameters for Global Configuration only
+### Optional Parameters for Global Configuration only

 - `globalEnable`: Set to false by default, meaning the plugin will review only designated repositories.
 If enabled, the plugin will automatically review all pull requests by default (not recommended in production environments).